-The Financial Aid Informal Warning is a status assigned to a student who fails to make satisfactory academic progress at the end of each fall term.
+A status assigned to a student who fails to make satisfactory academic progress at the end of each fall term.
 Students will be notified stating that academic performance was not met under the Satisfactory Academic Progress policy.
 Students may continue to receive financial aid for the following term despite a determination that the student is not meeting the academic requirements.
 A letter or email will be sent to students informing them of their current status.
 If after the spring term of the student is not meeting Satisfactory Academic Progress, students will be placed on Financial Aid probation.